hayesla/ESPDSummerSchoolSunPy/README.md

 ##### 2.3 Installed new packages in this environment

-You can also install new packages in this environment by using `conda install <package>`or by using pip! (`pip install <package<`)
+You can also install new packages in this environment by using `conda install <package>`or by using pip! (`pip install <package?`)

 ### 3. Start a jupyter notebook!

-Once you have your environment activated (remember to first type `conda activate sunpy-tutorial`) then in your local `ESPDSummerSchoolSunPy` repository type
+Once you have your environment activated (remember to first type `conda activate espd_summer_school`) then in your local `ESPDSummerSchoolSunPy` repository type

 - ```jupyter lab ```

 This should then open the notebooks in your default browser!

-If you are having any issues - just make sure first that you are in the `sunpy-tutorial` environment before you start jupyter.
+If you are having any issues - just make sure first that you are in the `espd_summer_school` environment before you start jupyter.

 Happy coding!!